TLeconte/acarsdec/README.md

 ### Common options:

 ```
- -i stationid	station id used in acarsdec network format (defaults to hostname)
+ [-i stationid]	station id used in acarsdec network format (defaults to hostname)
- -A		don't output uplink messages (ie : only aircraft messages)
+ [-A]		don't output uplink messages (ie : only aircraft messages)
- -e		don't output empty messages (ie : _d,Q0, etc ...)
+ [-e]		don't output empty messages (ie : _d,Q0, etc ...)
- -b filter	filter output by label (ex: -b "H1:Q0" : only output messages  with label H1 or Q0)
+ [-b filter]	filter output by label (ex: -b "H1:Q0" : only output messages  with label H1 or Q0)
- -t time	set forget time (TTL) in seconds for monitor mode (default=600s)
+ [-t time]	set forget time (TTL) in seconds for monitor mode (default=600s)

+ [--statsd host=myhost,port=1234]
  --output FORMAT:DESTINATION:DESTPARAMS (see below for supported output formats and destinations.
 DESTPARAMS are coma-separated: ',')
 ```

 Multiple instances of `--output` can be enabled.
+At least one is required.
 Not all combinations of format and destination are valid, acarsdec will complain if an invalid combination is chosen.

 One (and only one) input source must also be selected, see below.